Nagle Catholic College: Overview

 Nagle Catholic College is named after the Presentation Sisters founder, The Venerable Nano Nagle.
 Formerly a boarding college, Nagle is now a day school catering for students from Year 7 to Year 12.
 The current college's campus is located on the Stella Maris Presentation College site, which today has grown to a college catering to 1,200 students.

 Prior to the establishment of Nagle, St Patrick's College and Stella Maris Presentation College was the only form of Catholic higher school education available in Geraldton.
 Stella Maris College was founded by the Presentation Sisters while St Patrick's College was established by the Christian Brothers.
 Stella Maris provided higher education for females, while its counterpart provided higher education for the male demographic of Geraldton.

 The college formerly housed a convent for the Presentation Sisters, which became a primary school and a church prior the establishment of St Francis Xavier's Cathedral.
 Moreover, the campus was built on former sandhills hence its hilly landscape.

-In 2016, Nagle commenced the formation of a campus in Carnarvon, where it offers an opportunity for Carnavon students to achieve a catholic high school education, without leaving their hometown.
+In 2016, Nagle commenced the formation of a campus in Carnarvon, where it offers an opportunity for Carnarvon students to achieve a catholic high school education, without leaving their hometown.

 Nagle Catholic College was voted "Best School" in Geraldton as voted in The Best of Geraldton competition, held by Red FM.